 - Gas supply issue

 The most likely problem is a gas supply issue.
 In winter months, regulators on gas meters can freeze.
-When they do, that can restrict the gas flow to the boiler.
+When they do, they can restrict the gas flow to the boiler.

-You’ll need to get a gas engineer to free the valve and check its overall condition.
-If the valve can’t be freed and is in poor condition, a replacement can be fitted.
+You’ll need to get a Gas Safe engineer to free the valve and check its overall condition.
+If the valve can’t be freed and is in poor state, a replacement can be fitted.
 This will cost roughly £250.

 #6 – No Hot Water / No Heating